junix27/HREP-USER-GUIDES/Google SMTP Setup Guide.md

-# Setting Up Google Email with SMTP for Your Application
+# Setting Up Google Email with SMTP

 This guide walks you through setting up a Google email account with SMTP for use in your application's email functionality.